ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Projection and parseProjection

-The `AnyAttributePath` type and `parseProjection` util are useful to type attributes paths and build projection expressions:
+The `AnyAttributePath` type and `parseProjection` util are useful to type attribute paths and build projection expressions:

 ```tsx
 import { AnyAttributePath, parseProjection } from 'dynamodb-toolbox';